The Best Of Puerto Rico in 4 Days Itinerary

 It is about a 2 hr drive back to San Juan, so if you do not feel comfortable driving at night, you might want to take that into consideration.
-This was our last stop on our road trip.
-We left this location around 6:30 pm.
+This was our last stop on our Puerto Rico road trip.
+We spent around another hour swimming here and left this location around 6 PM -ish.

 These coordinates should bring you there, but if you google map it, it should work since that is how we got there.
 18°28’19.9″N 67°10’06.7″W

-On our last day, we wanted to keep it more local to our Airbnb and explore more of Old San Juan and do a Bacardi tour.
-We checked out Castillo San Felipe del Morro, a citadel built between the 16th and 18th centuries.
+On the last day of our Puerto Rico Itinerary, we wanted to keep it more local to San Juan and explore more of Old San Juan and do the Bacardi tour.

+With 4 days in Puerto Rico, visiting Castillo San Felipe del Morro is a must.
 This fort was used to help protect the borders from incoming ships and Pirates.
-There is tons of history within the two forts, so if you have time, it is definitely worth checking out!
+There is tons of history within the two forts, and the views of the ocean are also beautiful.

 Casa de Bacardi

 We scheduled a historical tour on Bacardi’s website and it was so fun (btw am not even a big drinker)!
 This is actually the largest rum distillery in the world right in Puerto Rico!